MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/system-security/windows-defender-security-center/windows-defender-security-center.md

 - [Virus & threat protection](wdsc-virus-threat-protection.md), which has information and access to antivirus ransomware protection settings and notifications, including Controlled folder access, and sign-in to Microsoft OneDrive.
 - [Account protection](wdsc-account-protection.md), which has information and access to sign-in and account protection settings.
-- [Firewall & network protection](wdsc-firewall-network-protection.md), which has information and access to firewall settings, including Windows Defender Firewall.
+- [Firewall & network protection](wdsc-firewall-network-protection.md), which has information and access to firewall settings, including Windows Firewall.
 - [App & browser control](wdsc-app-browser-control.md), covering Windows Defender SmartScreen settings and Exploit protection mitigations.
 - [Device security](wdsc-device-security.md), which provides access to built-in device security settings.
 - [Device performance & health](wdsc-device-performance-health.md), which has information about drivers, storage space, and general Windows Update issues.